-In Fig.~\ref{f:qec_gamma} we show the QFI of $\gamma$ per photon received.
-Note that $\gamma$ is a non-unitary parameter, and behaves differently from $\phi$: the QFI can be preserved despite more than $t=(d-1)/2$ error occurring.
-For error numbers less than $n$, phase-flip errors put the state onto orthogonal and correctable subspaces.
-Surprisingly, if $\phi = 0$, the repetition code can preserve its QFI perfectly.
-There are two cases which leads to this phenomenon: if there are less than $n$ phase flips, the state is put onto a correctable subspace, and the corresponding normalised state has the same QFI as the original state.
-When $2n$ phase-flip errors occur, the logical states $(\ket{0_L} \ket{1_L} \pm \ket{1_L} \ket{0_L})/\sqrt2$ are eigenvectors of these errors with eigenvalues $\pm 1$: the state is effectively invariant under the noise channel.
+In Fig.~\ref{f:qec_gamma} we show the QFI of $\gamma$ per photon.
+Note $\gamma$ is a parameter associated with a non-unitary process, and behaves differently from $\phi$: the QFI can be preserved despite more than $(d-1)/2$ errors occurring.
+Surprisingly, if $\phi = 0$, the repetition code preserves its QFI perfectly.
+There are two cases leading to this phenomenon: if there are less than $n$ phase errors, the state is put onto a correctable subspace, and the corresponding normalised state has the same QFI as the original.
+When $2n$ phase-flip errors occur, the logical states $(\ket{0_L} \ket{1_L} \pm \ket{1_L} \ket{0_L})/\sqrt2$ are eigenvectors of these errors with eigenvalues $\pm 1$: the state is invariant under the noise channel.

-For $\phi\neq 0$, the advantage afforded is also significant; more importantly, one can adaptively change the adjustable phase so that the effective value of $\phi$ is close to $0$ when the state is encoded.